SuperOffice/SDK-Doc/Customer.Service.Support/ui/mainmenu.md

 ### Position

-The groups are listed top to bottom based on a zero-based index.
+The groups are listed top to bottom based on a **zero-based index**.
 Items within a group have their own index, starting at 0.

 ## Create a main menu trigger script

-If you see a script with MainMenu in its name, you can either:

-* open that for further customization, or
+If you see a script with MainMenu in its name, you can either **open** that for further customization, or **create a new** trigger script.

-* create a new trigger script
+1. Sign in to the SuperOffice Admin client.

-1. On the **CRMScript** page, select the **Triggers** tab.
+2. Open the **CRMScript** page and select the **Triggers** tab.
-2. Click **New trigger(script)**.
+3. Click **New trigger(script)**.
-3. Type `main` in the search field and then select the **Main menu** trigger.
+4. Type `main` in the search field and then select the **Main menu** trigger.
-4. Enter your script code and save.
+5. Enter your script code and save.
-5. Refresh your browser to make sure the new menu is loaded.
+6. Refresh your browser to make sure the new menu is loaded.

 > [!NOTE]
 > Objects of type `MainMenu` are useful only when returned by `getMainMenu()`.

 ## Groups

-Groups are the level-1 entries in the menu.
+Groups are the level-1 entries of the menu.

 ### Integer getNumGroups()